CordeliaMist/GagSpeak-Client/README.md

 - Self-Lock yourself into restraint sets, or lock others for set times!
 - Revert to automation or game when disabled
 - Restraint Sets can act as "overlays" or "Glamour Applications"
-- Restraint Set Lists can be copied and sent to others so they have an autofill dropdown for which of your sets to apply
+- Restraint Set Lists can be copied and sent to others so they have an autofill dropdown for you!
 - Use the new puppeteer module
 - Setup unique trigger phrases for each whitelisted player
 - Setup global trigger phrases if you really want
-- Setup unique alias tables for each whitelisted player to use so they can enhance how easily their orders fit into normal conversation
+- Setup unique alias tables for each whitelisted player to enhance how orders fit into normal conversation
 - Setup custom start and end characters to what defines what is encosed within brackets.
 - Configure what channels puppeteer trigger should be read from, seperate from gagspeak channels
 - Experience the all new Toybox Module!